akrenner/NOAA-LCI/Manual.md

 Pour 10 l, 20 l, or 40 l (depending on season) of seawater through the 20 μm, 20 cm diameter plankton net.
 Wash the ouside of net down with ambient sea water Collect samples in white plastic bottles.
 Preserve with 8 drops of Lugal's solution, of practical.

 ### Notes
+Open FileMakerMoblile on iPad, then open LTMdatabase At each station, press "new station" and fill out all required fields.
 Pay attention to times (local time) and station names.

-Open FileMakerMoblile on iPad, then open LTMdatabase At each station, press "new station".

 ## Post-cruise cleanup